-- 1. Qualitative screening. - 2.
+- 1. Qualitative screening - 2.
 Quantitative screening.

 First, the qualitative screening consists in screening fire events depending on their impact based on identifying those fire zones where the expected risk of fire and associated events as well as their consequences is relatively low or negligible compared to others.
-In these zones, an external fire (or its consequences) causing a transient/initiating event and stopping the unit is unlikely, i.e. the risk caused by external fire is low and can be controlled with planned shutdown for prevention and no other PSA components modelled in the PSA are affected.
+In these zones, an external fire (or its consequences) causing a transient/initiating event and stopping the unit is unlikely, i.e. the risk caused by external fire is low and can be controlled with planned shutdown of some equipment or systems and other measures for prevention, and no other PSA components modelled in the PSA are affected.